noaahh/fhnw-ds-cdl1/README.md

 This will start the FastAPI server and allow you to upload sensor data files for prediction.
 The API will return the majority label predicted by the model.

-## Model Overview
+## Model Analysis

 The project explores various deep learning models for sensor-based activity recognition.
 The models are designed to process time-series data from multiple sensors and predict the activity label associated with the data.
-Information about the models and their architectures can be found in the [Model Overview](/MODEL-OVERVIEW.md) document.
+Information about the models and their architectures can be found in the [Model Analysis](ANALYSIS.md) document.

 ## Notebooks